 Bocconi University - Department of Finance; Bocconi University - IGIER - Innocenzo Gasparini Institute for Economic Research

-This paper studies theoretically and empirically whether and how governments can affect the behaviour of CEOs and firm performance with prestigious government awards.
+We study whether and how politicians can influence the behaviour of CEOs and firm performance with prestigious government awards.
 We present a simple model to develop the hypothesis that government awards have a negative effect on firm performance.
-This effect is stronger in non-competitive industries.
-The empirical analysis uses two legal reforms in New Zealand: knighthoods and damehoods were abolished in April 2000 but reinstated in August 2009.
+The empirical analysis uses two legal reforms in New Zealand for identification: knighthoods and damehoods were abolished in April 2000 but reinstated in March 2009.
 The findings are consistent with the predictions of the model.
-Overall, our results indicate that governments can redirect firms towards a "stakeholder view"; through the use of highly prestigious and scarcely awarded honours to the detriment of shareholders.
+The results suggest that awards serve as an incentive tool through which politicians influence firms in favour of employees to the detriment of shareholders.

 Keywords: Awards, CEO Incentives, Employment, Stakeholder-oriented Firms